 On the month, the rate of output inflation was 1.6% in May 2022, down from 2.8% in April 2022 (Table 1).
 This is the first time the monthly rate has slowed since February 2022.

 Download this table Table 1: Output prices, index values, growth rates and percentage point change to the 12-month rate.xls .csv

-Of the 10 product groups, eight provided positive contributions to the output annual rate.
-Food products provided the largest upward contribution of 0.44 percentage points to the annual rate (Figure 2) and had positive annual price growth of 1.7% in February 2021 (Table 2).
-This was driven by prepared animal feeds for the domestic market.
+Of the 10 product groups, nine showed upward contributions to the annual rate in May 2022.
+Food products provided the largest upward contribution of 3.47 percentage points to the annual rate (Figure 4) and had annual price growth of 10.4% in May 2022 (Table 2).
+This is the highest the annual rate has been for food products since September 2008 and was mainly driven by preserved meat and meat products for the domestic market.

 |Product group||Percentage Change|